 One of the best ways to increase kerb appeal is to give your door a fresh coat of paint.
 Fashionable colours include grey or black, but don’t be afraid to experiment.
 Brighter colours, especially ones in autumnal tones, set your property apart and might inspire a prospective buyer.

 4. Make sure your photos match the season

-Adam Tahir of Fine & Country East London says that this is critical.
+Adam Tahir of Fine & Country Finsbury Park says that this is critical.
 “Photos of the outside space must represent the same time, if a garden shot shows trees in full blossom rather than leaves slowly falling and changing colours, buyers will immediately spot the discrepancy, which will lead them to realise that the house has been on the market back in the summer.
 This can indicate an issue in selling the house for a potential buyer, and could make them very wary of the property.”

 5. Ask for another opinion